 Physics 4.
-The aim of the course is to give a definite idea of the fundamental principles of Physics, and not to overburden the student with a mass of unconnected facts.
+Studies in mechanics, heat, electricity, sound, and light.
 Texts: Millikan and Gale's First Course in Physics, and Laboratory Course in Physics.
 Five recitations and one laboratory period a week.
 Laboratory fee, \$2.00.
-Mr. Nieuwdorp.
+Prof. Van Haitsma.

 Chemistry 4.
 General descriptive chemistry, chiefly inorganic.
 Systematic study of the elements and their principal compounds, and the fundamental laws and theories of Chemistry.
 Laboratory work, demonstrations, and recitations.
 Text: McPherson and Henderson's Elements of Chemistry.
-Four recitations and one laboratory period.
-Mr. Nieuwdorp.
+Five times a week.
+Prof. J. Broene.